The Upholstery Bureau wants you to enjoy your course and your time in the workshop. If you have some questions, let me answer a few here.

 Where do I buy fabrics from?

-You can start by looking on-line.
+You can start by looking on-line and by ordering some fabric samples.
+Sometimes you only need to pay for postage.
 There are so many fabric and textile designers and some students say it’s almost ‘overwhelming’ to choose!
-Designers Guild, ROMO, Clarke & Clarke, Ian Mankin, Linwood, Colefax & Fowler, Sanderson, Osborn & Little, Nina Campbell, GP&J Baker, Zoffany, Vanessa Arbuthnott, Loome, Zobodo, Tinsmith – to name just a few of so, so many fabric designers…they all have websites, so that is a starting point for a little inspiration.
+Fermoie, Designers Guild, ROMO, Clarke & Clarke, Ian Mankin, Linwood, Colefax & Fowler, Sanderson, Osborn & Little, Nina Campbell, GP&J Baker, Zoffany, Vanessa Arbuthnott, Loome, Zobodo, Tinsmith, DEDAR, iliv, – to name just a few of so, so many fabric designers…they all have websites, so that is a starting point for a little inspiration.

 Haines Collection buys up designer ends of rolls that would otherwise be wasted.

-JustFabrics (based in Burford) can do some great and sometimes less expensive fabrics – take a look online.
+JustFabrics is a good online fabric business (based in Burford) that can do some great and sometimes less expensive fabrics – take a look online.
 The best thing to do is to start ordering some samples and see what you like!

 What places can I go to for fabrics?